 1. You’re Not Eating the Right Carbs

 Balanced meals are key to feeling full and satisfied — and to stop sugar cravings.
 And by balanced, I mean they contain protein, carbs and fat.
-Most of us have the protein and fat part down, but the carb part might be tripping you up.
+Most of us have the protein and fat part down, but the carb part is tripping you up.
 What types of carbs are making it onto your plate?
 Are they high in fiber?
 That is really the trick.
 The TYPE of carbs you’re eating is really important here.
 You want to stick mainly to whole grains, beans and legumes, cruciferous veggies, and fruit like berries and apples.
 I’m a huge fan of these types of carbs because they’re jam-packed with nutrients and fiber.

 How to Fix it

 - Be judicious when choosing carbs.
 Think about it — one cup of cooked white rice has about 1/2 a gram of fiber while one cup of cooked farro has 6 grams of fiber.
 Brown rice isn’t much better, it only has about 3 1/2 grams.
 Next time you’re making a stir fry or Buddha bowl, double your fiber intake by swapping your rice with farro!
 Not only does it have more fiber, it’s more filling so you’ll eat less.
 It’s also totally tasty.
+If you need a gluten-free alternative, try quinoa.

 - Always pair yours carbs with protein and/or fat.
 Sounds simple, right?
 But most people don’t do this intuitively!
 For example, when you’re eating your morning oatmeal, include a protein or fat with it.
 This is easy to do by stirring in a spoonful of nut butter or tossing some nuts/seeds on top.
 You could also stir in some protein powder.
-This one is pretty much tasteless and works perfectly.
+This one is pretty much tasteless and works perfectly for this.

 2. You Get Busy And Stop Listening to Your Body